Writing an Abstract to Target Researchers

 Just as your research paper title should cover as much ground as possible in a few short words, your abstract must cover all parts of your study in order to fully explain your paper and research.
 Because it must accomplish this task in the space of only a few hundred words, it is important not to include ambiguous references or phrases that will confuse the reader or mislead them about the content and objectives of your research.
 Follow these dos and don’ts when it comes to what kind of writing to include:

-- Avoid acronyms or abbreviations since these will need to be explained in order to make sense to the reader, which takes up valuable abstract real estate.
-Instead, explain these terms in the Introduction
+- Avoid acronyms or abbreviations since these will need to be explained in order to make sense to the reader, which takes up valuable abstract space.
+Instead, explain these terms in the Introduction section of the main text.

-- Only use references to people or other words if they are well-known.
-Otherwise, generally avoid referencing anything outside of your study in the abstract.
+- Only use references to people or other works if they are well-known.
+Otherwise, avoid referencing anything outside of your study in the abstract.

 - Never include tables, figures, sources, or long quotations in your abstract; you will have plenty of time to present and refer to these in the body of your paper.